bryana

 Cactus

 During the research phase of this project, I learned the importance of creating an intuitive and engaging plant care experience that helps users understand and truly connect with their plants.
 We achieved this by combining real-time data, visual feedback, and a playful design system, making care tasks both simplified and educational.
-Moving forward, we aim to further refine our UI to create an even more seamless and playful experience that better communicates plant health.
+Moving forward, I aim to further refine our UI to create an even more seamless and playful experience that better communicates plant health.